-I hope you enjoy these vegan blueberry muffins as much as well do.
+I hope you enjoy these vegan and gluten-free blueberry muffins as much as we do.
 If you try the recipe be sure to leave a comment and star rating below to let us know!

-- 2 cups unbleached all purpose flour Substitute gluten-free 1:1 all-purpose, measure for measure flour if needed.
+- 2 cups unbleached all purpose flour (tap Metric above for grams) - Or gluten-free 1:1 measure for measure flour blend

-- 1 Tablespoon baking powder Sift the baking powder and soda if clumpy.
+- 2 teaspoons baking powder - Sift the baking powder and soda to prevent clumps

 - 1 teaspoon baking soda